Attend to the Difference: Cross-Modality Person Re-identification via Contrastive Correlation: Proposed Method

 \subsection{Contrastive Correlation Network}

-After obtaining the common feature tensors extracted by the Dual-path Spatial-structure-preserving Common Space Network, the Contrastive Correlation Network is introduced to force the model to attend to the difference between the paired person images.
+After obtaining the common feature tensors extracted by the DSCSN, the Contrastive Correlation Network is introduced to force the model to attend to the difference between the paired person images.
 The Contrastive Correlation Network consists of two modules: kernel generator module and contrastive correlation module.
+Here and after, the kernel in Contrastive Correlation Network denotes the correlation filter.

 The kernel generator module produces personalized kernels for a person image, aiming at emphasizing the distinct features of a person relative to the mean person.
 Then the contrastive kernels are calculated as the difference between two personalized kernels.
 The contrastive correlation module extracts dynamic contrastive feature of a person image based on which image it is compared with, by performing correlation with the contrastive kernels.
 Note that the conventional CNN-based methods~\cite{ye2018visible,dai2018cross,wang2019learning} use the same feature of a person image no matter which image it is compared with, once the training of the model is finished.